Quick Access to UHS MyChart

 UHS Infusion Center

-The UHS Infusion Center offers IV and injectable treatments such as IV antibiotics, immune globulin, blood product infusion, chemotherapy and more at UHS Binghamton General Hospital (four chairs).
+The UHS Infusion Center offers IV and injectable treatments such as IV antibiotics, immune globulin, blood product transfusion, and more at UHS Binghamton General Hospital.
+Our facility at Binghamton General has 10 chairs, with 2 private rooms available as needed.

 Infusion Center Services

 Registered nurses provide compassionate care at the UHS Infusion Center in Binghamton.
-Patients can receive a wide variety of IV and injectable treatments prescribed by physicians, including the administration of IV medications or antibiotics; Injectable allergy and asthma treatments; IV hydration; infusions of gastrointestinal, neurology and rheumatology treatments; infusion of immune globulin (IVIG), chemotherapy, biologics, blood and blood products; PICC line placement and treatment for bleeding disorders.
+Patients can receive a wide variety of IV and injectable treatments prescribed by physicians, including the administration of IV medications or antibiotics; Injectable allergy and asthma treatments; IV hydration; infusions of gastrointestinal, neurology and rheumatology treatments; infusion of immune globulin (IVIG), chemotherapy, biologics, blood and blood products; PICC line placement and therapeutic phlebotomy.

 Establishing Services

-To establish service, contact your provider to verify if they are UHS-credentialed, and to obtain orders.
-Our staff will initiate your prior authorization, if required, and then contact you to schedule your first appointment.
-If you’re a new patient or a provider referring a patient, call (607) 763-5855.
+To establish service, contact your provider to verify if they are UHS-credentialed, and request that their office send your treatment regimen to the Infusion Center.
+Our staff will initiate your prior insurance authorization, if required, and then contact you to schedule your first appointment.

 Plan Your Appointment